ehazlett/stellar/README.md

 - Masterless design
 - Efficient use of system resources
 - Simple daemon deployment

+# Downloads
+For official releases, see the [Releases](https://github.com/ehazlett/stellar/releases)

+You can also grab the latest [Master Build](https://s3.us-east-2.amazonaws.com/stellar-release/latest/stellar-linux-amd64.tar.gz)

 # Building
 In order to build Stellar you will need the following: